-- A. The Vice-Chairperson of the World Service - B. The Vice-Chairperson of the World Service Board of Trustees. - C. The Chairperson of the Board of Directors of the World Service Office, and three additional members of the World Service Office Board of Directors as the World Service Office Board may select. - D. One member from each of the committees of the three immediately previously held world conventions as may be selected by that committee, providing that at the time appointed in the by-laws following conclusion os cach successive convention, the member from the world convention which was held first shall step down as a member.
-The retiring member will be replaced by a member from the most recently completed world convention host committee. - E. Two members form the host committee for the site scheduled for the next world convention. - F. Two members will be elected at the annual meeting of the WSC.
+- 1. The Vice-Chairperson of the World Service Conference. - 2.
+The Vice-Chairperson of the World Service Board of Trustees. - 3.
+The Chairperson of the Board of Directors of the World Service Office, and three additional members of the World Service Office Board of Directors as the World Service Office Board may select. - Board of Directors as the World Service Office Board may select.

+4. One member from each of the committees of the three immediately previously held world conventions as may be selected by that committee, providing that at the time appointed in the by-laws following the conclusion of each successive world convention, the member from the world convention which was held first shall step down as a member.
+The retiring member will be replaced by a member from the most recently completed world convention host committee. - 5.
+Two members from the host committee for the site scheduled for the next world convention. - 6.
+Two members will be elected at the annual meeting of the WSC.
 These members shall have not less than five years clean time at the time of their election.
 They shall serve for one year terms of office as described in the by-laws.
 [See Note 1]